 Baptism is also a great chance to invite many non-Christian friends, family and colleagues to hear you speak of your faith in Jesus and to hear the gospel explained.

 We do not baptise babies and children at Newcraigs Evangelical Church.
-However we are delighted for children of Christian parents to have a Parent/Child Thanksgiving Service.
+However, we are delighted for children of Christian parents to have a Parent/Child Thanksgiving Service.
 The Thanksgiving service provides the parent(s), an opportunity to express publically their desire to lead and spiritually nurture the child in cooperation with the Holy Spirit, so the child will develop a desire to love God and love others in Jesus Christ.

 What if I have been baptised as an infant?

 First, you should be grateful that you had parents who cared enough about you to set you apart for God.
 Because of their devotion, you have an opportunity to complete their prayer by willingly submitting to adult baptism.
 Adult baptism is not a sign of disrespect for what your parents did.
-In fact, it can be seen as a fulfillment of their prayers.
+In fact, it can be seen as a fulfilment of their prayers.
 Be thankful for the heritage of concerned parents, but don’t be negligent of your responsibility as an adult to make your personal pledge toward God in baptism.
-Several who are now members of this church were baptised as infants and then, upon coming to a personal faith, were baptised as adults.
+Several who are now members of this church were baptised as infants and then, upon coming to personal faith, were baptised as adults.
 God has led you to this point and we pray that you will take this important step as soon as possible.